 Atlantic pollock is a member of the cod family but distinguished from cod by its greenish hue, paler belly, and brownish green back.
 Atlantic pollock are larger, slightly darker flesh, and have higher oil content than Alaskan pollock, which is actually a different species.
 Atlantic pollock is low in saturated fat and is an excellent source of protein, vitamin B12, phosphorus, and selenium.
 The flesh is firm and white, and has a sweet, delicate flavor.
 It is sold whole, in fillets, and steaks that are fresh, frozen, or smoked.

-~80% of U.S. landings and ~30% of Canadian landings meet a Seafood Watch "Good Alternative (yellow)" rating (wild-caught from the U.S.)
+~50% of North American Atlantic pollock landings meet a Seafood Watch "Good Alternative (yellow)" rating (wild-caught from the U.S.)

-~20% of U.S. landings are unrated / unknown for sustainability
+~10% of North American Atlantic pollock landings are unrated / unknown for sustainability

 ~75% of global Atlantic pollock landings and ~80% of MSC-certified landings are landed by Norway (~50% / ~60%), Iceland (~15% / ~20%), and Faroe Islands (~10% / ~10%)